-If you are a member of online forums, then you are probably familiar with the concept of featured posts.
+If you are a member of an online forum, then you are probably already familiar with the concept of a ”sticky” or featured post.

-Like forums, WordPress also lets you display important blog posts at the top of your blog post page while the newer posts get added below the pinned entry and older entries get pushed down your page.
+Like forums, WordPress also lets you feature important posts at the top of your blog post page and your newer posts appear below the pinned entry and older entries get pushed further down your page.

-- Understanding the difference between WordPress Posts and Pages
+- Knowing the difference between WordPress Posts and Pages

 - Editing WordPress blog posts